VincentLibis/multiplexed_BGC_recovery/README.md

 # multiplexed_BGC_recovery

-Scripts (Python Jupyter notebooks) and DNA sequences associated with the 2021 paper on multiplexed mobilization of biosynthetic gene clusters (BGCs).
+Scripts (Python Jupyter notebooks) and DNA sequences associated with the 2021 paper on multiplexed mobilization of biosynthetic gene clusters.

 ---
 ## List of files: